kwikius/quantracker/doc_src/osd/flash_menu.rst

       Exit the flash menu mode and start showing the OSD.

-To set the values of flash variables at one go you can also use the app in
+To set the values of flash variables all at once go you can also use the app in
       `quantracker/air/osd/utilities/flash_vars_upload/`_ .
-See the reame there for details.
+See the readme there for details.

 .. _`quantracker/air/osd/utilities/flash_vars_upload/`: https://github.com/kwikius/quantracker/tree/devel/air/osd/utilities/flash_vars_upload
 .. _`OSD Index`: index.html
+.. _`osd_example1` : firmwares/osd_example1.html
+.. _`osd_ac` : firmwares/osd_example1.html

+.. [#no_con_change]  This has been changed from earlier versions so that there is no need to change connectors to enter
+         flash menu mode

 `OSD Index`_